A nonexistence result for wing-like mean curvature flows in $\mathbb{R}^4$: Bubble-sheet analysis in the unstable mode

-Hence, by the estimate \eqref{refined C^10 estimate}, the convexity of $M_\tau^X$, and the lower bound for $u_a$, we get that $M_\tau^X$ is graphical over the cylinder up to a radius $\frac{1}{C}e^{-\frac{9}{40}\tau}$, with $C^0$-norm less than $Ce^{-\frac{9}{40}\tau}$.
-Moreover, using quantitative differentiation (see \cite{CHN_stratification}), as in the proof of \cite[Proposition 4.1]{CHH}, we see that all such points with radius less than $\frac{1}{C}e^{-\frac{9}{40}\tau}$, have regularity scale bounded uniformly from above and below.
-Interpolating this and the $C^0$-estimate, we see that up to a radius of $2e^{-\frac{1}{9}\tau}$, the hypersurface $M_\tau^X$ is a $C^1$-graph over the cylinder with norm less than $\eps_0 e^{-\frac{9}{80}\tau}$.
+Finally, interpolating the regularity scale estimate and the $C^0$-estimate, we see that up to a radius of $2e^{-\frac{1}{9}\tau}$, the hypersurface $\bar{M}_\tau^X$ is a $C^1$-graph over the cylinder with norm less than $\eps_0 e^{\frac{9}{60}\tau}$.
 Hence, using standard parabolic Schauder estimates for the renormalized flow around any point within that radius $e^{-\frac{1}{9}\tau}$ of the point $X$ yields the desired result. \end{proof}

 From now on, we work with $\rho=\bar{\rho}$ from Proposition \ref{rough barrier} (improved graphical radius), and in particular define $\check u, \check U_0, \check U_\pm, \ldots$ with respect to this improved graphical radius.
 Note that the unstable mode is still dominant.